Climdyn/qgs/notes/joss_paper/paper.md

 * Isca [@Isca]: Research General Circulation Model (GCM) written in Fortran and largely configured with Python scripts, with internal coding changes required for non-standard cases.

-The coupled atmosphere-land version of `qgs` was used recently to test new ideas using response theory to adapt statistical postprocessing schemes to a model change in [@DV2020].
+The mechanically coupled atmosphere-land version of `qgs` was used recently to test new ideas using response theory to adapt statistical postprocessing schemes to a model change in [@DV2020].

 # Acknowledgements